 - The machine will then be set up for your child following the doctor’s order.

 - The machine has a special button on it.
 When this button is pressed a dose of the pain relieving medicine will be given through the IV.
 This is called a ‘bolus’ dose.

 - The machine may also be set so that a small amount of the pain relieving medicine is given all the time as well as the extra doses given when the button is pressed.
 This is called the ‘background’ dose or infusion.

-- If it is set up as a PCA, your child can press the button when he/she has pain.
+- If it is set up as a PCA, your child can press the button when in pain.
 It should also be pressed just before expected painful procedures, such as a change of dressing or physiotherapy, as the pain relieving medicine takes 5-15 minutes to have its best effect.

 - If it is a NCA, only the nurse can press the button after assessment of your child.
 The nurse will do this when your child is assessed as having pain or just before a painful procedure

 How safe is it?

 There are many safety features in the PCA/NCA machine and in the way the medicine is ordered.